 I highly recommend you check out the following nutrition plans books created specifically for fighters which I have found useful to use in past:

 - 30-Day Fighter’s Diet by Expert Boxing

 Having a good night’s sleep is essential for your muscle recovery in boxing.
 When you are sleeping this is the primary time when your muscles will be recovering through protein synthesis and human growth hormone release.
 (Sports Lab NYC)

-It’s worth trying to get at least 7-9 hours sleep to maximise the recovery of your muscles which in turn will make you feel well rested and ready to take on the day!
+It’s worth trying to get at least 7-9 hours of sleep to maximize the recovery of your muscles which in turn will make you feel well-rested and ready to take on the day!

 [Bonus tip] REST DAY!